-When driving shoes are specified in the Contract Documents, the Titus H bearing pile point or APF Hard Bite, standard model, may be substituted for the driving shoes.
+When driving shoes are specified in the Contract Documents, the Titus H bearing pile point, standard model, may be substituted for the driving shoes.

-When Oslo points are specified in the Contract Documents, the Titus H bearing pile point or APF, rock injector model, may be substituted for the pile points.
+When Oslo points are specified in the Contract Documents, the Titus H bearing pile point, rock injector model, may be substituted for the pile points.